-- Their assigned Level 1 BASEtime - Fitness Center with Mr. Green's approval. - Another BASEtime in Middle School must have an approved pass from the teacher (must be supervised!) - Any other pre-approved location (must be supervised!)
+- Their assigned Level 1 BASEtime - Fitness Center with Mr. Green's approval. - Another BASEtime in Middle School must have an approved pass from the teacher and notify the office (must be supervised!) - Any other pre-approved location as long as the office has been notified (must be supervised.)